 Tahquitz River Estates

 Right after the Musicland Hotel turn left into East Sonora Road to see the Joseph Eicher rebuilds happening in this street.
-Though developer (not architect) Eichler was known for his tract homes in northern California, these new builds based on original plans, fit seamlessly into the Desert Modern streetscape.
-They’re so recent, not even the volunteer at the Visitor Centre I spoke to, knew about them.
+Though developer, Eichler, was known for his tract homes in northern California, these new builds based on original plans fit seamlessly into the Desert Modern streetscape.
 Take a look inside the “The Desert Eichlers”, as they have been dubbed, by watching the videos on developer KUD Properties, website.

 The Mesa/Canyon Corridor/Twin Palms Estates